Server lifecycle

 1. Adding a server and using it

-When a new server is being first added into the application it first passes through the registering process.
+When a new server is first added into the application, it first passes through the registering process.
 If the registering processes succeeds, then it goes into the unavailable state.
 From here, it can be set manually in the available state.
 From here on, the server can be selected and used in a provision process.

 server lifecycle